ThoughtWorksInc/mooncake/README.md

 #### Starting an Nginx container

-To access the application you must run a reverse proxy, for example Nginx, that redirects to it, adding the following to the headers
+To access the application, you must run a reverse proxy that redirects to it and adds the following headers:

     "X-Real-IP: <proxy ip>"
     "X-Forwarded-For: <proxy ip>"